The Academy Trust

 holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff

 overseeing the financial performance of the organisation and making sure its money is well spent.

 The Trustees must ensure compliance with the trust’s charitable objects and with company and charity law, and adherence to the trust’s funding agreement with the Secretary of State.

 Mellor’s Trustees are committed to ensuring the school serves the Mellor community by providing exceptional primary education within a caring, family atmosphere.

 The Trustees have long term plans to develop the existing facilities, and keep Mellor Primary School at the forefront of education.

 The board is deeply committed to ensuring accountability exists as well as acting as a ‘critical friend’ to Mellor’s headteacher.

-Our Trustees meet termly as a full Governing Body.
-There are two main sub-committees – Education and Finance – who also meet termly and a number of other working groups that meet on an ad-hoc basis to deal with specific issues.
+Our Trustees meet termly as a full Governing Board.
+There are two main sub-committees – Education & Standards, Finance & Resources – who also meet termly and a number of other working groups that meet on an ad-hoc basis to deal with specific issues.

-The Education Committee is responsible for monitoring the School Development Plan, the schools aims, ethos and values, target setting and academic standards, the curriculum, special educational needs, inclusion, safeguarding and behavioural issues.
+The Education and Standards Committee is responsible for monitoring the School Development Plan, the schools aims, ethos and values, target setting and academic standards, the curriculum, special educational needs, inclusion, safeguarding and behavioural issues.

-The Finance Committee Is responsible for strategic financial planning, annual budget setting, financial monitoring and ensuring the school obtains value for money.
+The Finance and Resources Committee Is responsible for strategic financial planning, annual budget setting, financial monitoring and ensuring the school obtains value for money.